I'm overreactive. What can I do?

 Further reading:

-We are Coaching & Clinical Psychologists with extensive experience helping people conquer a range of wellbeing and performance issues at home and in the workplace.
+We have extensive experience helping people conquer a range of wellbeing and performance issues at home and in the workplace.
 We can also help if you are overreactive.
-Read more about our work, watch practical skills videos or browse other articles.
+Read more about our work or browse other articles.
 Get in touch anytime.

 References